john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

     if __name__ == '__main__':
         main()

-So now we can share code between different Python modules.
+Now we can share code between different Python modules.
 That'll come in handy.

 ## Import Python Standard Libraries

 The Python moto is "batteries included".
-That means Python comes with a whole galaxy of libraries (modules) written to do all kinds of things.
+That means Python comes with all kinds of libraries (modules) built it to do a lot of things you'll want to do.
 We will cover some of these in more detail in a few weeks.
 But it's good to know they exist.
 And we might as well try using them.

-The following examples could be done in the Python interpretter, or in a Python module.
-And from here on out I encourage you to consider both options when working an example or problem from the problem sets.

 #### math